daledavies/moodle-tool_registrationrules/README.md

 - [Install the plugin](https://docs.moodle.org/en/Installing_plugins#Installing_a_plugin) in Moodle.

-- Browse to "Site administration / Plugins / Admin tools / Registration rules / Registration rule instances".
+- Browse to "Site administration / Plugins / Admin tools / Registration rules / Rules".

 - Select and configure the rules you want to use via the "Add rule" and/or "Add CAPTCHA" dropdown.

-- Browse to "Site administration / Plugins / Admin tools / Registration rules / Registration rules settings" and tick "Enable".
+- Browse to "Site administration / Plugins / Admin tools / Registration rules / Settings" and tick "Enable".

-- While on the "Registration rules settings" page you may wish to consider ticking the "Logging only" option initially, the plugin will then evaluate rules as normal but will only log the results instead of denying user registration.
+- While on the general settings page you may wish to consider ticking the "Logging only" option initially, the plugin will then evaluate rules as normal but will only log the results instead of denying user registration.

 ### Forced instances

 When you have found your perfect configuration it is possible to enforce this via `config.php` so that it cannot be changed via the admin interface, this is particularly useful for deploying sites with a preset configuration.

-For more information, click the "View instances JSON" button on the "Registration rule instances"" page.
+For more information, click the "View instances JSON" button on the "Rules" page.

 ### Bundled CAPTCHA plugins